expo/expo/docs/pages/eas-update/getting-started.md

 Now we're ready to publish an update to the builds created in the previous step.

-1. Make any desired changes to your project.
+1. Make any desired changes to your project's JavaScript, styling, or image assets.
 2. Then publish an update with the following command:

    ```bash